- Chart

 Disclaimers:

-This analysis is based on publicly available information and may not be exhaustive.
-Financial data is subject to change and market fluctuations.
-This information is for informational purposes only and should not be considered investment advice.
+The information provided is for informational purposes only and does not constitute financial or investment advice.
+Market share data and financial figures are estimates and subject to change.
 Investors should conduct their own due diligence before making any investment decisions.

 AI Summarization is directionally correct and might not be accurate.